2024–25 Leicester City F.C. season: April

-With Wolves beating Manchester United on the 20th of April, Leicester went into their match against Liverpool at the king power knowing anything other than a win would send them down to the championship.
+With Wolves beating Manchester United on 20 April, Leicester went into their match against Liverpool at the king power knowing anything other than a win would send them down to the championship.
 Leicester would defend well in the first half and even put the ball in the net in the 2nd half but the goal was ruled out due to a foul of Liverpool goalkeeper Alisson Becker.
 Trent Alexander Arnold would then come off the bench and score the winner in the 76th minute to give Liverpool the points.
-The 1-0 defeat confirmed Leicester's relegation back to the championship as they were 20 points off safety with only 5 games left to play and extended the foxes run of home defeats without scoring to 9 games and made the foxes the first team in English Football history to fail to score in 9 consecutive home games.
+The 1–0 defeat confirmed Leicester's relegation back to the championship as they were 20 points off safety with only 5 games left to play and extended the foxes run of home defeats without scoring to 9 games and made the foxes the first team in English Football history to fail to score in 9 consecutive home games.

 The day after the defeat to Liverpool Jamie Vardy put out a statement on his Instagram calling Leicester's season a total embarrassment and issuing a heartfelt apology to fans.

 On the 24th Of April 2025 3 days after his Instagram statement, Vardy announced he would leave Leicester at the end of the season on the expiry of his contract.
 Vardy was the last player of Leicester's 2015-16 Premier League title winning squad still at the club.

 Leicester's final game of April and the first since Vardy's announcement was away to Wolverhampton Wanderers.
-Matheus Cunha would open the scoring for the hosts in the 33rd minute with the halftime score 1-0 to Wolves.
-Jorgen Strand Larsen would make it 2-0 to Wolves in the 56th minute, before Leicester were given a penalty in the 72nd minute after José Sá was deemed to have fouled Vardy in the box.
-Sa would save the penalty though before Rodrigo Gomes would add a third for the hosts in the 85th minute sending Leicester to a 3-0 defeat.
+Matheus Cunha would open the scoring for the hosts in the 33rd minute with the halftime score 1–0 to Wolves.
+Jorgen Strand Larsen would make it 2–0 to Wolves in the 56th minute, before Leicester were given a penalty in the 72nd minute after José Sá was deemed to have fouled Vardy in the box.
+Sa would save the penalty though before Rodrigo Gomes would add a third for the hosts in the 85th minute sending Leicester to a 3–0 defeat.
 Leicester were now 23 points behind the West Midlands club having been 5 points clear of them when the two sides met at the King Power Stadium in December.